Get

 Conclusion

-As we evolve as a species, we will constantly think of things that we can do better for us and our furry friends as well.
+As we evolve as a species, we will constantly think of things that we can do better for ourselves and our furry friends.
 Although hospice therapy dogs still aren’t super common, they are growing in their usage and can provide companionship and ease the transition into the afterlife by reducing stress and anxiety.

 Featured Image Credit: Ground Picture, Shutterstock